 SB 402, WIND ENERGY PERMITTING This bill would require a person to obtain a permit from the applicable local governing body in Cherokee County prior to installing or operating a wind energy conversion system.
-Last action: passed by the Senate and referred to House committee.
+Last action: SB 402 was enacted.

 SB 403, WIND ENERGY PERMITTING This bill would require a person to obtain a permit from the applicable local governing body in Etowah County prior to installing or operating a wind energy conversion system.
-Last action: passed by the Senate and referred to House committee.
+Last action: SB 403 was enacted.